nuxy/nodejs-restful-jsonapi-seed/README.md

 > Why use Babel, and not TypeScript?

-If you are using [ESDoc types](https://esdoc.org/manual/tags.html), and an IDE/Editor that supports code inspection, complexity like this is not necessary.
+If you are using [ESDoc types](https://esdoc.org/manual/tags.html), and an IDE/Editor that supports Intellisense (code completion and typing).
+Complexity like this is not necessary.

 > How do you set-up this package to use a custom database?